May 26, 2021

 In the disrupted but recovering business landscape of 2021, companies across industries are actively turning to digital transformation to become more future-proof, resilient, productive and customer-centric.

 Automation has always been strongly associated with digital transformation and is the most universal and sought-after method of revolutionizing enterprise operations.
-The holistic business process automation, implemented through dedicated platforms or custom software, remains the most popular approach, despite the emergence of more intelligent and task-oriented technologies like RPA and conversational AI.
+The holistic business process automation, implemented through dedicated platforms or custom software, remains the most popular approach, despite the emergence of more intelligent and task-oriented technologies like conversational AI and RPA (we investigated their relation in our article on BPM vs RPA).
 According to the 2020 McKinsey’s survey, 57% of respondents have business-process and/or case-management platforms deployed beyond the piloting phase:

 In this article, we explore the variety of advantages that business process automation brings to its adopters and how they prove a stepping stone to digital transformation